bettercallmilan/luminance/README.md

         +-------------- Report ID
         ```

-* **Set RGB Lighting Command:** We captured a more complex packet, initially believed to be for the OLED screen.
-We've since concluded this is for the RGB lighting effects.
+* **Set RGB Lighting Command:** I captured a more complex packet, initially believed to be for the OLED screen.
+I've since concluded this is for the RGB lighting effects.
     * **Command Code:** `0x61`
     * **Structure:** `04 61 ...
 [Length] ...
 [DATA]`
     * **Note:** The long data payload likely defines complex lighting effects like colors, speed, and patterns.